hyketech/.github/README.md

 ---

-Note:  If you add a file `profile/README.md`, it will be visible on HYKE's *public* organization profile.
+*Note:*  Hyke's public README at `profile/README.md` is visible on the organization profile.